jamesmugford/jm-talon-lite/README.md

 git clone https://github.com/jamesmugford/jmtalonlite $HOME/.talon/user/jmtalonlite
 ```

-Talon Lite is clone-and-run.
-Runtime dependencies and
+Talon Lite is clone-and-run and only requires `libxkbcommon.so.0`, which is
+normally already installed on Wayland desktops.
+Other runtime dependencies and
 protocol bindings are bundled, so no additional packages, input daemons, or
 uinput setup are required.
 Restart Talon after cloning.